Observera att detta program endast ges på engelska

-Stockholm Film School (Stockholms Filmskola) is a non-profit association with corporate identity number 802014-4187, which conducts educational activities without yielding profit.
+Stockholm Film School (Stockholms Filmskola) is established 1984.
 The education is financed exclusively via tuition fees.The film school has statutes, a board and an employed artistic leader/principal.
 The film school owns certain technical equipment and employs requisite teachers.

 ADMISSION TO EDUCATION

 Applicants who are admitted to the school are informed by e-mail to the address submitted in the application.
 Together with the admission notification, the applicant’s admission fee is also invoiced.
-At the latest 7 days after receiving the admission notification the admission fee of €600 must be paid to the school’s bank account, in order to confirm the admission.
+The admission fee is €600 and must be paid to the school’s bank account in order to confirm the admission.

 When the admission fee has reached the school, the admission is definite.
 If the admission fee is not paid on time the admission is rendered void, and the ensuing vacancy is filled by another applicant.